 Walk up Perrymead, past some fine 18th and 19th-century villas, until you reach the LH turning up Pope’s Walk.
 This lies next to an arched gateway and lodge and climbs uphill past Bath’s Catholic Cemetery.
 From here the lane turns into a footpath, running through trees and between fields – visitors may be surprised to find real countryside and farmland surviving – for now – so close to the city centre.
 This path is an old route linking the hilltop village of Combe Down with the city, and it’s called Pope’s Walk after an association with the writer Alexander Pope, who visited Ralph Allen and advised him on his landscape gardens.

 Continue uphill until you pass under a fabulous rustic bridge (more like a tunnel).
-This would have carried one of the ‘rides’ from Prior Park out through the pleasure grounds and surrounding estate.
+This would have carried one of the ‘rides’ from Prior Park out through Ralph Allen’s pleasure grounds and the surrounding estate.
 After this historic feature, take an alley on the left, with a fence one side and hedge the other, to emerge into a suburban street, Priory Close.
 Walk up the street and then turn to the left to head down onto Ralph Allen’s Drive.
 When you reach the main road, you can see the main entrance to Prior Park, Ralph Allen’s house, to the right.
 This is now a private school.
 The entrance to the National Trust gardens is a short way down the road from here, so cross with care and descend until you reach a stone gateway at the entrance to the gardens.

 Walk part 2: Prior Park – Bath Skyline – Widcombe Hill – Bathwick Hill – Kennet and Avon Canal

 This walking route takes you into Prior Park Landscape Garden, where you’re free to explore, then out of the gardens through a footpath exit on the opposite side by the summerhouse.
 Staff at the entrance should be able to give you any directions you need as you plan your tour around the gardens.
 Don’t miss the watercourse at the top of the slope, just below and beyond the ticket office, the cascade below it or the grotto above the entrance (if open).
-At the time of writing, restoration is taking place on the lakes and dams at the bottom of the valley, so parts of the grounds are not accessible (hopefully due to reopen by 2022).
+At the time of writing, restoration is taking place on the lakes and dams at the bottom of the valley, so parts of the grounds are not accessible (hopefully due to reopen in 2022).

 For the purpose of this walk, though it’s not really important, I’d suggest starting a garden tour by contouring from just below the ticket office around the top of the slopes, with a fine view of Ralph Allen’s Palladian mansion above you, and a glorious view down across the sloping meadow to the ornamental lakes and famous Palladian bridge below.
 A businessman, Ralph Allen built the house in its conspicious position partly as an advertisement for the Bath stone from his quarries nearby.